Dark Shadows Play

 Willie could not know how much Barnabas needed him, thinking of him, picturing his skin taut and ripe, the blood and rhythm released by bite or instrument, pooling and caking in the concave places of his body where Barnabas played in it with his mouth and tongue, running and slipping over the edges of him in lovely patterns of black scarlet, the aroma rising as a viscous cloud of plasma and iron as the blood touched the air.

 If Barnabas went to Willie whenever he greatly desired him, Willie would soon run out of blood.
 Barnabas felt pleasure as he pictured Willie pale and weak on the floor, knowing he would both delight and rue such a moment.
 He loved Willie.
 He needed him.
 Modern life created restraints on his life that were greatly answered by keeping a human.
 Barnabas did not allow himself to imagine killing him.
 But Barnabas wanted to eat Willie.
 It was his nature, and his nature was most intense when he was sexually aroused.
-He wanted to bite into Willie's flesh, and eat from him, drinking and mouthing the thickening gore of a dynamic fluid that tasted different with every swallow, which contained the same, but much more of the life energy of all the food of mortals.
+He wanted to bite into Willie's living flesh, and take that life from him as his blood, drinking and mouthing the thickening gore of a dynamic fluid that tasted different with every swallow, which contained the same, but much more of the life energy of all the food of mortals.

 Barnabas had eaten countless humans, taking most of them to the point of death.
 It was most often a dark revel of forced fascination, the gush of seized breath, the tense and tangled gut of sounds strangled at the source, then his violent shaking of the body to reach deeper into the reservoir of blood, the bulbous flashing of white eyes wild in the intimate space of his own.
 These were some of the most satisfying moments of his life, defining him as the taker of life in a manner unique to him, and to his kind.